 You’ll see an error message if you use the wrong email domain at this step, so double-check on the Sending domain page if you run into any trouble.

 3. Sending a test email

-Once your From address is set, we’ll send you a quick test just to confirm everything looks as expected.
-You can also send yourself a test via the Customize appearance page under “Email Customization” > “Send a test email.”
+Once your From address is set, we recommend sending yourself a test email via the Customize appearance page under “Email Customization” > “Send a test email.”